allenai/allenact/projects/tutorials/minigrid_tutorial.md

-A readily available Sensor type for MiniGrid, [EgocentricMiniGridSensor](/api/extensions/rl_minigrid/minigrid_sensors/#egocentricminigridsensor), allows us to extract observations for our agent in a suitable format for an `ActorCritic` agent to consume:
+A readily available Sensor type for MiniGrid, [EgocentricMiniGridSensor](/api/extensions/rl_minigrid/minigrid_sensors/#egocentricminigridsensor), allows us to extract observations for our agent in a format consumable by an `ActorCritic` agent:

 ```python
     SENSORS = [